 If access is via an access easement, insert “Access from a public right of way across an access easement to the Restricted Property is granted by the following Access Easement Agreement:

-GRANTOR is the fee simple owner of certain real property (hereinafter “Easement Parcel”) located in {{insert county}} County, Florida, as more particularly described in Exhibit “__,” attached hereto and made a part hereof (hereinafter the “Easement Parcel”). {{Exhibit __ should be the legal description & Survey of the easement area or easement corridor, which provides access from an existing public right of way to the Restricted Property.
+GRANTOR is the fee simple owner of certain real property located in {{insert county}} County, Florida, as more particularly described in Exhibit “__,” attached hereto and made a part hereof (hereinafter the “Easement Parcel”). {{Exhibit __ should be the legal description & Survey of the easement area or easement corridor, which provides access from an existing public right of way to the Restricted Property.
 The Survey consists of a Specific Purpose Survey, Boundary Survey or Sketches Accompanying Legal Descriptions prepared in accordance with the Minimum Technical Standards (MTS) that depicts the Easement Parcel and includes geographical coordinates of points along the boundary of the area referenced to the State Plane Coordinates System, or other geographical coordinates.
 The Survey should be a clearly labeled, legible exhibit to the Declaration.}}

 FDEP desires to use the Easement Parcel in order to cross over private property to gain access to the Restricted Property for the purpose of inspecting, viewing and monitoring the Restricted Property and GRANTOR’S compliance with the obligations set forth in this Declaration related to the Restricted Property;